Talk to us

 Economic Forecasting and Monetary Policy Analysis

-Traditional macroeconometric models — DSGE models, VARs, calibrated structural models — have known limitations: they are slow to incorporate new data, struggle to capture nonlinear relationships, and require strong theoretical assumptions that may not hold in crisis periods.
-Machine learning complements these models by identifying data patterns that traditional econometrics misses and by providing robust short-horizon forecasts from high-frequency data.
+Traditional macroeconometric models - DSGE models, VARs, calibrated structural models - have known limitations: they are slow to incorporate new data, struggle to capture nonlinear relationships, and require strong theoretical assumptions that may not hold in crisis periods.
+Machine learning complements these models by identifying data patterns that traditional econometrics misses and by providing reliable short-horizon forecasts from high-frequency data.

 Central bank AI for monetary policy analysis includes: nowcasting models that estimate current-quarter GDP from high-frequency data (credit card transactions, job postings, shipping data, energy consumption) before official statistics are published; inflation forecasting models that incorporate commodity price futures, supply chain pressure indices, and consumer expectation surveys alongside standard macroeconomic variables; and natural language processing models that analyze central bank communications across jurisdictions to extract policy stance signals and coordination signals.